KKobraKai/KKobraKai/README.md

-- 👋 Hi, I’m @KKobrakAI
+- 👋 Hi, I’m @KKobraKai
 - 👀 I’m interested in AI and Ideas
 - 🌱 I’m currently having fun with AI
 - 💞️ I’m looking to collaborate on ideas
-- 📫 Connect with me if like 👍
+- 📫 Connect with me if you like 👍

 <!---
 KKobraKai/KKobraKai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.